-The 2013 Second Harvest Holiday Food Drive will take place at home games on Thursday, November 21 vs the Tampa Bay Lightning and Saturday, November 23 vs the New Jersey Devils.
+The 2014 Second Harvest Holiday Food Drive will take place at home games on Thursday, October 23 vs. Columbus and & Saturday, October 25 vs. Buffalo.
 Bring non-perishable foods or monetary donations in exchange for raffle tickets for a chance to win great Sharks prizes!

 For some Silicon Valley families, the holiday season is a time of indulgence.
 For others, it is a time of need.
 To combat this need, the Sharks Foundation encourages hockey fans to engage in the spirit of giving by participating in the San Jose Sharks annual Second Harvest Holiday Food Drive, held each November over two nights at SAP Center.

 Prior to two predetermined San Jose Sharks home games, fans are encouraged to bring canned goods and/or make a monetary donation to Second Harvest Food Bank of Santa Clara and San Mateo Counties as they enter the arena.
 Donations benefit the approximately 207,000 individuals who visit the food bank each month.

 The Second Harvest Food Bank of Santa Clara and San Mateo Counties has been serving low income children, adults and seniors for nearly 35 years.
 Each year, they distribute more than 40 million pounds of food, serving approximately 207,000 individuals each month.
 The Holiday Food Drive is the largest single campaign organized by Second Harvest Food Bank.
 Each year more than 1,800 organizations participate, making it the largest food drive in the nation.
 Visit www.SHFB.org for more information on the Second Harvest Food Bank of Santa Clara and San Mateo Counties.